DavidMysteriousLi/DavidMysteriousLi/README.md

 # Hi there, It's David! 👋

 Welcome to my github account!
-I am a third year McMaster University Student majoring in Computer Science.
 Here you can find projects that I love coding on in my free time.

 - 💬 Ask me about anything :D
 - 😄 Pronouns: he/him